-The Bible tells us in Ecclesiastes 3 that seasons will come.
-The same chapter also tells us that seasons will go.
-But one thing that will not change is the fact that we are parents.
+The Bible tells us in Ecclesiastes 3 that seasons come and go.
+One thing that will not change is the fact that we are parents.
 That got me thinking about writing this blog and something we all should be doing this Back-to-School season.

 We Should Pray For Our Kids